Chemistry Hall of fame

 While at McGill, Dr. Ogilvie received international recognition for supervising the development of the chemistry for the Bio Logicals automated process, often referred to as “the gene machine”, for manufacturing DNA, and for the invention of Ganciclovir, a drug that has had enormous impact in the treatment of infections such as AIDS that occur due to a weakened immune system.
 He also developed a general method for synthesis of RNA that is still the basis for RNA synthesis throughout the world.
-Ganciclovir and the Gene Machine were included in the “Milestones of Canadian Chemistry in the 20th Century” in the Canadian Society of Chemistry’s “Retrospective Celebration of a Century of Canadian Chemical Accomplishment,” CSC2000 Exhibition, Calgary, Alberta, May 31,2000.
+Ganciclovir and the Gene Machine were included in the “Milestones of Canadian Chemistry in the 20th Century” in the Canadian Society of Chemistry’s “Retrospective Celebration of a Century of Canadian Chemical Accomplishment,” CSC2000 Exhibition, Calgary, Alberta, May 31, 2000.

 Kelvin Ogilvie has served on a number of government advisory groups, among them the Atomic Energy Control Board, The National Biotechnology Advisory Committee, Genome Canada and the Council of Ministers Advisory Committee for On-Line Learning.
-His scientific, administrative, and advisory contributions have been recognized by three honorary degrees, a Steacie Fellowship, and a large number of awards including the Order of Canada, the Manning Principal Award and induction as an inaugural member of the Nova Scotia Discovery Centre Hall of Fame for Science and Technology.
+His scientific, administrative, and advisory contributions have been recognized by four honorary degrees, a Steacie Fellowship, and a large number of awards including the Order of Canada, the Manning Principal Award and induction as an inaugural member of the Nova Scotia Discovery Centre Hall of Fame for Science and Technology.
 Dr. Ogilvie was inducted into the Canadian Science and Engineering Hall of Fame in Ottawa in November, 2011.
 In 2013 he received the Rx&D Health Research Foundation Medal of Honour for his outstanding contributions to health sciences and public health innovation.
-He holds 14 primary patents, has published at least 150 refereed papers, and his work has been cited by others more than 5000 times.
+He holds 14 primary patents, has published more than 150 refereed papers, and his work has been cited by others more than 5000 times.